 Rack: All 15 balls in triangle.
 Random placement.
 Break: Standard.
 Groups are assigned by claiming them in order or by agreement before the break.
 Win condition: Be the last player with at least one ball remaining on the table.

 The twist: if someone fouls, any eliminated players can return to the game by placing one of their balls back on the foot spot.
-This keeps everyone involved.
-Full rules in our cutthroat guide.
+This keeps everyone involved even after getting knocked out.

 7. One Pocket

 Rack: All 15 balls in triangle on the foot spot.
 Break: From behind the head string.
-Strategic — most players break softly to control where balls end up.
+Strategic: most players break softly to control where balls end up.
 Win condition: Pocket 8 balls in your assigned corner pocket.

 8. Bank Pool

-Every shot must be a bank — the ball must contact at least one rail before going in a pocket.
+Every shot must be a bank.
+The ball must contact at least one rail before going in a pocket.
 No direct shots count.
 Fifteen balls racked normally, and the first player to bank in 8 balls wins.
 If you pocket a ball without banking it, it gets spotted back on the table.

 Rack: All 15 balls in triangle on the foot spot.
 Break: Standard break from behind the head string.
 Win condition: Be the first to legally bank 8 balls into pockets.

 Bank pool is brutally difficult for casual players.
 You need to understand angle calculation, speed control, and how cloth conditions affect bank angles.
-It’s excellent practice for improving your overall game — the skills transfer directly to every other pool game.
-See our bank pool guide.
+But it’s excellent practice for improving your overall game.
+The skills transfer directly to everything else you play.

 9. Straight Pool (14.1 Continuous)